This article was updated on 2/8/2021

 A hybrid approach

-There are many organizations that are thinking about taking a hybrid approach that allows employees to choose the option that’s most comfortable for them.
+Many organizations are thinking about taking a hybrid approach that allows employees to choose the option that’s most comfortable for them.
 While this gives employees the most flexibility, it can also present additional logistical challenges.
 Here are a few things to think through if your team is considering a hybrid approach:

 - Are we going to renew our office lease for employees who want to return?